hehbhehb/basic/README.md

 ];
 ```

-3. php yii migrate
+3. php yii migrate, to create some tables and relation tables

 4. http://localhost/basic/web/

-TODO:
+### TODO:
-1. Add the book into library
+1. Add books into library

 Enjoy it!